World Trade Center (2001–present): Significant progress

 The World Trade Center Transportation Hub formally opened on March 3, 2016, several years behind schedule and billions of dollars over budget.
 Liberty Park opened on June 29, 2016, while Westfield World Trade Center, located partially within the hub, opened with its first group of stores on August 16, 2016.
 The performing arts center was renamed that summer for billionaire businessman Ronald Perelman, who donated $75 million to the center, and on September 8, 2016, a design was revealed for the new center.
 3 WTC was topped out in October 2016.
 On November 29, 2016, the St. Nicholas Church was ceremoniously topped out with a temporary cross.

 On March 27, 2017, it was announced that construction on the Perelman Performing Arts Center would be delayed due to ongoing funding disputes.
 Construction on the center's underground parking garage began in August 2017, with the center itself expected to be built between 2018 and 2020.
 The same month, the Port Authority installed the iconic sculpture The Sphere within the park, overlooking its original location in the old World Trade Center.
 Previously, the damaged sculpture by Fritz Koenig had been located in Battery Park.
 On the 16th anniversary of the 9/11 attacks, a writer for Curbed New York said that although "there is a World Trade Center again", it was not finished: 3 WTC had yet to open; 2 and 5 WTC did not have definite completion dates; and the St. Nicholas Church and Performing Arts Center were still under construction.
 At the time, 3 WTC was slated to open in early 2018, while the church was expected to open in November 2018.
 3 WTC opened on June 11, 2018, becoming the fourth skyscraper at the site to be completed.
 The WTC Cortlandt subway station at Greenwich and Cortlandt Streets reopened on September 8, 2018, after being closed for nearly seventeen years following the September 11 attacks.
+A ribbon-cutting ceremony for the Perelman Performing Arts Center was hosted on September 13, 2023.